thingsdb/ThingsDocs/v0/content/node-api/nodes_info.md

 Value | Description
 ------- | -----------
 node_name | A node will publish itself to other nodes using the node name.
-This can be for example an IP address,  hostname , or a fully qualified domain name (FQDN) of the node. committed_event_id | Last known committed event ID on the node. next_thing_id | Next free thing ID on the node. node_id | ID which is assigned to the node. port | TCP port on which the node is listening for node connections. status | Current status of the node. stored_event_id | Last known stored event ID on the node. syntax_version | Language or syntax version which is running on the node. zone | [Zone](../../overview/dictionary) number to which the node is assigned.
+This can be for example an IP address,  hostname , or a fully qualified domain name (FQDN) of the node. committed_event_id | Last known committed event Id on the node. next_thing_id | Next free thing Id on the node. node_id | Id which is assigned to the node. port | TCP port on which the node is listening for node connections. status | Current status of the node. stored_event_id | Last known stored event Id on the node. syntax_version | Language or syntax version which is running on the node. zone | [Zone](../../overview/dictionary) number to which the node is assigned.